 April 2026.
 AmeriCorps Seniors (ACS) is a federal program engaging adults aged 55 and older in volunteering across the U.S., with over 200,000 members serving communities while staying active.
 ACS programs in Maine are administered through the UMaine Center on Aging and The Opportunity Alliance.
 Senior Companions work with homebound, socially isolated adults 60 and older or adults with disabilities to help them maximize, maintain, or regain their independence.
 Foster Grandparents provide emotional and educational support to children in the classroom.
 I am thrilled to lend my photography and interviewing skills to celebrate these amazing volunteers and encourage others to join.
-Portraits are ongoing and are added below when ready.
+Portraits are ongoing and added below when ready.

 I am an ex-logger who fell into volunteering, and I’ve been doing it for sixteen years now as a Senior Companion.
 I love the older people I work with; that is my calling card.